wyne-ybanez/simple-laravel-e-commerce/README.md

 When you have these.
 You can then begin to create the project, follow these steps:

-1. Set up your `.env` file.
+1. After you clone this project.
+Set up your `.env` file.
 Navigate to the `backend/` folder and configure your `.env` file there too.
 Follow the `.env.example` file for sample file contents.

+2. Generate your APP Key: `php artisan key:generate`

-2. Go to `backend/` and copy the `.env.example` - from the root:
+3. Go to `backend/` and copy the `.env.example` - from the root:

 ```php
 cp backend/.env.example backend/.env
 ```

-3. In `app/Helpers/ProductCategory.php` file ensure you have outlined your **category plural names** and **category singular names**.
+4. In `app/Helpers/ProductCategory.php` file ensure you have outlined your **category plural names** and **category singular names**.
 Below is an example of this

 ```php
 // Change these to suit whatever categories you'd like to set for your project.